vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 If speeds fall below expectations:

-1. Check CPU usage with top. vproxy should use <30% on modern hardware.
+1. Check CPU usage with top. vproxy should use less than 30% on modern hardware.

 2. Test without vproxy to isolate network vs proxy issues.